Skip to main content

 Overview

-hbm_runtime is a Python binding interface based on pybind11, designed to access and operate the C++ libraries libhbucp/libdnn, providing high-performance neural network model loading and inference capabilities.
+hbm_runtime is a Python binding interface based on pybind11, used to access and operate libhbucp/libdnn C++ libraries, providing high-performance neural network model loading and inference functions.

-This interface encapsulates low-level model runtime details, enabling Python users to conveniently load single or multiple neural network models, manage input/output metadata, and flexibly execute inference operations.
-The interface supports multiple input data formats and ensures input data is stored contiguously through intelligent conversion, thereby enhancing runtime efficiency.
+This interface encapsulates underlying model runtime details, enabling Python users to easily load single or multiple neural network models, manage model input and output information, and flexibly execute inference operations.
+The interface supports multiple input data formats and ensures continuous memory storage through intelligent conversion, improving operational efficiency.

 Applicable Scenarios

-• Rapid integration and invocation of hbm_runtime runtime functionality within a Python environment.
+• Quickly integrate and call hbm_runtime runtime functions in a Python environment.

-• Applications requiring high inference efficiency and flexibility, such as robotic vision and intelligent edge computing.
+• Applications with high requirements for inference efficiency and flexibility, such as robot vision and intelligent edge computing.

 Key Features

-• Supports loading either a single model or a group of multiple models.
-Each model can independently retrieve input/output metadata and perform inference.
+• Supports loading a single model or a model group consisting of multiple models, with each model independently obtaining input/output metadata and performing inference.

 • Supports single input (numpy.ndarray);

-• Supports input dictionaries mapped by model name (Dict[str, np.ndarray]);
+• Supports model name mapped input dictionary (Dict[str, np.ndarray]);

-• Supports multi-model, multi-input structures (Dict[str, Dict[str, np.ndarray]]).
-All inputs are automatically checked for C-contiguous memory layout and copied if necessary to ensure efficient and correct low-level access.
+• Supports multi-model multi-input structure (Dict[str, Dict[str, np.ndarray]]); all inputs are automatically checked for C-contiguous memory format, with copies made if necessary to ensure efficient and correct access by the underlying layers.

-• Allows explicit specification of scheduling priority for model tasks via the priority: Dict[str, int] parameter, enabling the scheduler to reasonably allocate inference tasks under limited hardware resources.
+• Allows explicit specification of scheduling priority for model tasks via the priority: Dict[str, int] parameter, supporting the scheduler in reasonably scheduling inference tasks under limited hardware resources.

-• Supports explicitly assigning BPU compute cores for model inference via bpu_cores: Dict[str, List[int]], enabling strategies such as heterogeneous core binding.
+• Supports explicit specification of BPU calculation cores used during model inference via bpu_cores: Dict[str, List[int]], enabling strategies such as heterogeneous core resource binding.

-• For multi-model input scenarios, the underlying system automatically employs a multi-threaded mechanism to execute each model’s inference task in parallel (multi-threaded launch).
-This achieves higher throughput on multi-core BPU systems (note: single-core BPU execution remains sequential).
+• For multi-model input scenarios, the underlying layer automatically uses a multi-threading mechanism to execute each model's inference task in parallel (multi-threaded launch), achieving higher throughput on multi-core BPU systems (execution remains serial on single-core BPU).

-• Number, names, and data types (hbDNNDataType enum) of inputs/outputs;
+• Number, name, and data type (hbDNNDataType enum) of inputs and outputs;

-• Tensor shapes, memory strides, and quantization parameters (including scale, zero point, and quantization type) for inputs/outputs;
+• Shape, memory stride, and quantization parameters (including scale, zero point, quantization type) of input/output tensors;

-• Model description information, HBM file metadata, etc.
+• Model description information, HBM file description information, etc.

-• Supports quantization parameter structure QuantParams, data type enum hbDNNDataType, model scheduling parameter object SchedParam, and quantization type enum hbDNNQuantiType, providing type-safe attribute access.
+• Supports QuantParams quantization parameter structure, hbDNNDataType data type enum, SchedParam model scheduling parameter object, and hbDNNQuantiType quantization type enum, providing type-safe attribute access.

 Installation

-The hbm_runtime module is a high-performance Python interface for C++-based inference runtime, relying on pybind11 and Horizon Robotics’ underlying inference libraries (e.g., libdnn, libhbucp).
-It supports installation via system DEB packages (.deb) and is compatible with Python 3.10 and above.
+The hbm_runtime module is a high-performance inference runtime Python interface implemented in C++, depending on pybind11 and underlying inference libraries provided by Horizon (such as libdnn, libhbucp, etc.).
+Installation is supported via system DEB packages (.deb) and is suitable for Python 3.10 and above.

 System Dependencies